Chloe Dykstra: Cosplay

 Long before joining the team of cosplayers in Heroes of Cosplay, Chloe Dykstra made and exhibited a variety of cosplay characters.
 Characters include video game characters such as Lara Croft from Tomb Raider, Aela the Huntress from The Elder Scrolls V: Skyrim, GLaDOS from Portal and Elizabeth from BioShock.
 She has also cosplayed as a steampunk avatar from Minecraft, Doctor Whos Clara Oswald, and fem 11th Doctor.
 She also played the role of Triple H in a YouTube video by Max Landis called "Wrestling Isn't Wrestling".
 Dykstra produced and co-hosted the Nerdist Industries cosplay focused web series Just Cos.

 Dykstra was featured in a Daily Dot article for her parody photo essay of Me In My Place pin-up blog photos.

 Acting

 Dykstra appeared in the 2002 film Spider-Man as a passenger on a gondola, and its 2004 sequel, Spider-Man 2 as a passenger on the train.
 She had her first major acting role starring as Cello Shea in the film Diminuendo opposite Battlestar Galactica star Richard Hatch.
+In 2018, she starred in the lead role of Jerrica Benton/Jem in a fan film based on the 1985-1988 animated series Jem titled "TRULY OUTRAGEOUS: A Jem Fan Film!" that premiered exclusively on YouTube.

 In July 2021, Dykstra played the role of Mrs. O’Hara in the music video for "Holier than Thou", a Metallica cover song by the punk band Off!.